Jantje Visscher

 Jantje Visscher is an American mixed-media artist and teacher.
 Her work involves painting, printmaking, photography, and sculpture.
 Visscher uses geometry and mathematics to explore the dynamics of perception and optical effects through the use of nontraditional mixed media.

-She lives and works in Minneapolis, Minnesota, and is active in the Women's Art Resources of Minnesota Mentor Program and the Traffic Zone Center for Visual Art.
+She lives and works in Minneapolis, Minnesota, participated in Women's Art Resources of Minnesota Mentor Program and the Traffic Zone Center for Visual Art.
 Visscher is best known for hard-edge abstraction and minimalism within her scientific approach and exploration of perception and mathematics.

 Early life and education

 Jantje Visscher graduated with a Bachelor of Arts in Political Science from Antioch College in Yellow Springs, Ohio.
 She later earned her M.F.A in Fine Arts, Painting, and Printmaking from the University of California Berkeley in 1962.
 After graduate school, Visscher returned to Minnesota to take care of her family.
 In 1973, she connected to other female artists in Minnesota and helped found WARM.